graphile/graphile.github.io/src/pages/postgraphile/running-postgraphile-in-docker.md

 title: Running PostGraphile in Docker
 ---

-All the files created in this guide are available in the repository [Postgraphile-in-Docker](https://github.com/alexisrolland/postgraphile-in-docker).

 The following guide describes how to run a network of Docker containers on a local machine, including one container for a PostgreSQL database and one container for PostGraphile.
 A the end of this guide, you will have a GraphQL API exposing data from a PostgreSQL database, both running locally on your machine in separate Docker containers.
 It has been developed and tested on:

 -   Linux